 Etsy has an app designed specifically for its sellers instead of offering one app for buyers and sellers, like eBay.
 The Sell on Etsy app lets you manage customer orders, process payments, edit your store’s official page, and more, all from the comfort of your mobile phone.

 Business Productivity Apps: Project Management

 This cloud-based note-taking app exposed the value of archiving very early on.
 Evernote users can create notes consisting of text, drawings, photographs, or saved web pages.
 The ability to tag, annotate, and search for these notes prevents them from getting lost.
 Evernote also offers task management services and is free to use with monthly usage limits.

 Another note-taking app, Wunderlist, simplifies the act of creating and maintaining large amounts of lists.
 Users can share lists, assign individual tasks to other users, and set reminders for project due dates, upcoming tasks, etc. UPDATE: As of May 2020, Wunderlist is no longer available and has been replaced by Microsoft To-Do.
+A fast-growing alternative to Wunderlist is called ClickUp.
+ClickUp was just featured as the #1 growing app for 2020 on Zapier.
 For a complete list of Wunderlist alternatives, click here or just read on.

 3. Microsoft’s To-Do List